wolfeidau/rake-bamboo-plugin/README.md

 ruby and it's associated gemsets.
 16. Create a plan which uses the online project site and add a job with a Rake Task which runs the spec target using the 1.9.3@rails3 runtime.

+## Rbenv Support

+This plugin should pickup ruby runtimes installed using rbenv, I use a subset of the rvm steps to test this.

 ## Test Reporting

 ### RSpec